One killed, four injured in DI Khan accident

 -

-One killed, four injured in DI Khan accidentJanuary 08, 2017Print : Peshawar
+One killed, four injured in DI Khan accidentJanuary 08, 2017Print : National

-DERA ISMAIL KHAN: A man was killed and four others, including two women, sustained injuries in a road accident near Gharibabad locality on Saturday, official sources said.